 Sublingual film during maintenance is about 16 mg/4 mg per day as a single dose.
 Dosages higher than 24 mg aren’t typically recommended.

-Contact your doctor if you’re feeling very sleepy as a side effect.
+Contact your doctor or schedule an online Suboxone doctor if you’re feeling very sleepy as a side effect.
 The same if you’re experiencing other side effects.
 Doctors can always adjust your dose as needed.

 The Peak of Suboxone